JackDanna/FogentRoleplayTemplate/README.md

 - An item having a curse on it that gives the wielder permanent weakness (Attribute Dice Mod Effect)
 - A character having a enchantment on them which alters their Attribute levels (Adjusted Attribute Level Effect/Set Attribute Level Effect)
 - An item having an enchantment that alters the wielder's Attribute levels (Adjusted Attribute Level Effect/Set Attribute Level Effect)
-- A character having a enchantment on them which alters their Skill Dice Pools (Adjusted Skill Level Effect/Set Skill Level Effect/Skill Base Dice Effect)
+- A character having a enchantment on them which alters their Skill Dice Pools (Adjusted Skill Level Effect/Set Skill Level Effect/Set Skill Base Dice Effect)
-- An item having an enchantment that alters the wielder's Skill Dice Pools (Adjusted Skill Level Effect/Set Skill Level Effect/Skill Base Dice Effect)
+- An item having an enchantment that alters the wielder's Skill Dice Pools (Adjusted Skill Level Effect/Set Skill Level Effect/Set Skill Base Dice Effect)
 - A character having the ability to carry equipment (Container Effect)
 - An item being able to contain other items, such as a backpack (Container Effect)
 - A character being able to move during a Combat Round (Movement Speed Effect)